MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 ## Approach

-The idea is to validate after the deployments whether the requirements are met, or not.
+The idea is to validate, after the deployments, whether the specification is implemented, or not.
-We want to ensure that the tests can be executed automatically and on a regular basisis to ensure no divergence to the initial state happened and that the specification is still met.
+We want to ensure that the tests can be executed automatically and on a regular basis's to ensure no divergence to the initial requirement happened and that the specification is still met.

 These kind of tests can be very sophisticated.
-You could think about writing a test that checks the inner-view of the VM by using e.g. [PowerShell Remoting](https://blogs.technet.microsoft.com/rohit-minni/2017/01/18/remoting-into-azure-arm-virtual-machines-using-powershell/) or using [SSH](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys), that ensures a given service is running.
+You could think about writing a test that checks the inner-view of the VM by using e.g. [PowerShell Remoting](https://blogs.technet.microsoft.com/rohit-minni/2017/01/18/remoting-into-azure-arm-virtual-machines-using-powershell/) or using [SSH](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) that asserts a given service is running.
 Also, querying an APIs to ensure certain settings are valid or checking a [health signal](https://microservices.io/patterns/observability/health-check-api.html).
 The options are limitless and depend on the use case.